 You can’t really stop the surge that often comes during a storm, but you can shield your Heating, Ventilation and Air Conditioning (HVAC) equipment from it.
 Get a high-quality surge protector where any sizable appliances, like a furnace, are plugged into a standard wall outlet, to automatically shut off your heating system if there’s an increase in the line voltage.
 This will help shield the electrical components in your heating and air conditioning equipment that the power surge could damage.
 Be sure never to touch any electrical components, and ask for a technician’s help if you are not accustomed to using surge protectors properly.

 Your family and you need to find shelter first and foremost, but if there is time, shut down your HVAC system and cover the outdoor equipment with a tarp.
 Before turning your system back on after the storm, be sure to remove the tarp and clean up any debris.

 After the storm ends, make sure the system is safe before turning on your HVAC system.
 First, verify there are no signals of damage and remove any debris surrounding the equipment.
 Try to examine and verify there is no apparent harm to any of the refrigerant or electrical lines running from your air conditioning system.
 Call 574-218-6404 for an equipment inspection if appears there has been any damage or flooding to the equipment.
 Once you’ve had the system inspected by an expert to ensure safe operation, turn the heating and cooling system back on immediately to help dry the home and limit mold from getting into your equipment or ductwork.

-If your equipment has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call BW/Cook Service Experts Heating & Air Conditioning and find out about our Ultimate Protection Plan to help keep your heating and air conditioning system in working order all seasons long.
+If your equipment has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call BW/Cook Service Experts Heating & Air Conditioning and find out about our membership options to help keep your heating and air conditioning system in working order all seasons long.